 Yes, Oakland families can choose to apply to attend either a traditional public school or a charter public school.
 Of the approximately 130 public schools in Oakland, 2/3 are district-run schools and 1/3 are charter public schools.
-EnrollOak.org provides the charter application for most of the city’s charter public schools.
+Oakland Enrolls provides the charter application for most of the city’s charter public schools.

 Why are there two separate applications to enroll in Oakland public schools - District (OUSD) and charters?

 District schools (OUSD) have had a common application process for all of their schools for some time.
-EnrollOak.org was created last year as part of an effort to unify enrollment across the city, and thus far has successfully created a central application process across 95% of charter schools, making a one-stop shop for charter applications.
+Oakland Enrolls was created in 2016 as part of an effort to unify enrollment across the city, and thus far has successfully created a central application process across 95% of charter schools, making a one-stop shop for charter applications.
 Some believe that a single application for both charter and district public schools would simplify enrollment for all parents, especially those without the time, money, or privilege to navigate multiple public school options with different application deadlines and processes.
 Interest in unified enrollment for Oakland’s charter and district public school remains — let us know if you agree there should be one system; we’ll pass the message along.

 When you say Oakland public schools, you mean district schools (OUSD) and charter schools, right?

-Yes, the difference is that some are run by the district (OUSD) and others are operated by charters granted the ability to operate by either by the district (OUSD) or the Alameda County Office of Education (ACOE).
+Yes, the difference is that some are run by the district (OUSD) and others are operated by charters granted the ability to operate by either the district (OUSD) or the Alameda County Office of Education (ACOE).
 Both district and charter schools are public schools, tuition free and open to all.